mit-acl/separator/README.md

 ## Citation

-When using this library, please cite this paper (to appear):
+When using this library, please cite [MADER: Trajectory Planner in Multi-Agent and Dynamic Environments](https://arxiv.org/abs/2010.11061):

 ```bibtex
 @article{tordesillas2020mader,